Information about the Kirklees Local Offer

-The school offers a wide variety of pastoral support for pupils who are encountering emotional difficulties:
+The school offers a wide variety of pastoral support for children who are encountering social/emotional difficulties:

 8. What specialist services and expertise are available at or accessed by the school?

-9. What training have the staff supporting children and young people with SEN had (or are having)?
+9. What training have the staff supporting children and young people with SEND had (or are

 10. How will my child be included in activities outside the classroom including school trips?